Links on Android Authority may earn us a commission. Learn more.

 While I can’t distill all of my journeys, I can save you from having to go down some particularly treacherous rabbit holes.
 To that end, here are five lessons I learned from building my own smart home that might help you build your own automated paradise.

-1. Wi-Fi sucks — try Zigbee or Z-Wave instead
+1. Wi-Fi sucks — try Thread, Zigbee or Z-Wave instead

-Zigbee and Z-Wave are wireless protocols like Wi-Fi, but work very differently.
-They enable mesh networks — devices can exchange information directly with each other, and relay it point-to-point.
-Wi-Fi devices, on the other hand, must normally connect to your router first.
+Thread, Zigbee, and Z-Wave enable mesh networks — that is, devices can exchange information directly with each other and relay it point-to-point.
+This contrasts with Wi-Fi devices, which must normally connect to your router first.

-Wi-Fi devices also don’t respond very quickly, in my experience.
-Turning something on or off should feel as instantaneous as flicking a switch.
-Yet the vast majority of Wi-Fi devices insist on (relatively) slow, internet-based control, even if you’re controlling them from the same network.
+Local processing also means instantaneous response, which shouldn’t be undersold.
+Turning smart home accessories on or off should feel like a switch, yet the vast majority of Wi-Fi devices insist on that relatively slow internet-based control, even if you’re on the same network.

-Zigbee and Z-Wave devices process automations via their local hubs, which speeds things up.
+Thread, Zigbee, and Z-Wave can process automations locally, which is more reliable and speeds things up.

-Wi-Fi devices are sometimes cheaper, but resist the temptation.
-Protocols like Zigbee and Z-Wave tend to just work, and that peace of mind is worth the premium.
+Wi-Fi products can sometimes be cheaper, but resist the temptation unless there’s no alternative for the features you’re after.
+Thread, Zigbee, and Z-Wave tend to just work, and that peace of mind is worth the premium.

 2. Smart speakers aren’t enough for true automation